No Parking at New Bethesda Post Office

 “We do not have parking at the present time,” Perry told Patch.
 “We’re working on trying to secure something.
 It’s an issue.”

 USPS had hoped to sublease parking from a commercial tenant next door, but that plan hasn’t materialized, Perry said.
 The new location has been open for about a week, Perry said.

-Patrons who park in the commercial lot next door to the new post office are subject to being towed, according to the Bethesda-Chevy Chase Regional Services Center.
-Officials are advising postal patrons to park in the lot beneath the Staples, PetSmart and CVS as an alternative.
+Patrons who park in the commercial lot next-door to the new post office are subject to being towed, according to the Bethesda-Chevy Chase Regional Services Center.
+Officials are advising postal patrons to park in the lot beneath Staples, PetSmart and CVS as an alternative.